 Lynn is a Non-Executive Director of Baker Hughes Inc, a director of the Texas Medical Center, and a director of The First Tee of Greater Houston.
 She is also a Trustee of the United Way of Greater Houston and a Trustee of Rice University.

-Judy Lewent 64 Independent Non-Executive Director
+Judy Lewent 64

-Appointment date 1 April 2011
+1 April 2011